Schisandra chinensis: Uses

 Its berries are used in traditional medicine.
 Chemical constituents include the lignans schisandrin, deoxyschizandrin, gomisins, and pregomisin.
 When crushed, the leaves release a lemony smell and can be used as a vegetable.

-In Korean, the berries are known as omija (오미자 (hangul) – five flavours).
-The cordial drink made from the berries is called omija-cha, meaning "omija tea"; see Korean tea.
-In Japanese, they are called gomishi.
-The Ainu people used this plant, called repnihat, as a remedy for colds and sea-sickness.
+Koreans make the berries, known as omija (Hangul: 오미자), into a cordial drink called omija-cha, meaning "omija tea"; see Korean tea.
+The Ainu people indigenous to Japan used this plant (called repnihat) as a remedy for colds and sea-sickness.

-Interest in limonnik (S. chinensis) in Russia was associated with investigations by Soviet scientists on berries and seeds.

 In popular culture

 In 1998, Russia released a postage stamp depicting S. chinensis.